ArthurPog/qr-code-component/README.md

-# My solution to the qr-code-component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)
+# My first project in total and solution to the qr-code-component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## This was the assignment